EU-YGAP/EUCAM_Software/readme.md

 INSTALLATION
 ------------
 The main folder contains the Python code that allows to execute the software using a Python interpreter.
 In that case the program interface 'EUCAMv1 - interpreted.xlsm' must be used.
 We use Python 3.8 64 bit and Python libraries listed in 'requirements.txt'.
-Before running the program please sprecify the complete Python interpreter path in cell B9 of Sheet 'Source files'.
+Before running the program please sprecify the complete Python interpreter path in cell B9 of Sheet 'Source files' of the Excel interface.

 EUCAM_Software_Installer folder contains an installer that allows to install a compiled version of the program (EUCAMv1.exe).
 NO NEED in this case for Python interpreter installation.